 If you do lose property, you can fill out a lost-and-found-property card, available at the Barton Hall office.
+If you lose your airpods, you can send an email to Lost and Found with the serial number that can be found by looking at your bluetooth settings for the device.
 Items valued at less than \$50 are held for three months, then given to charity, recycled, or discarded.
 More expensive unclaimed items are held for a longer period and then go to auction.